awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/configure-stream-manager.md

 **Logging level**
 Parameter name: `LOG_LEVEL`
-The logging configuration for the component\.
+The logging level for the component\.
 Choose from the following log levels, listed here in level order:
++ `TRACE`
 + `DEBUG`
 + `INFO`
 + `WARN`